lsdeva/eks-test/README.md

    - **Description**: Contains the configuration details required for creating an EKS cluster.

 2. [eks-private-cluster-setup.md](create%20cluster/eks-private-cluster-setup.md)
-   - **Description**: Step-by-step instructions for deploying a private EKS cluster with limited internet access, including VPC endpoints and workload setup.
+   - **Description**: Step-by-step instructions for deploying a private EKS cluster with internet access, including VPC endpoints and workload setup.